-The Pros and Cons of Common Milkweed
+The Pros and Cons of Growing Common Milkweed

 Common milkweed can be found throughout most of the Eastern U.S. and Canada (with the exception of Florida), west to the Rocky Mountains.
 It grows in a variety of soil conditions, usually in full sun, and is often found in ditches and roadside medians.
 It can grow quickly to 5 feet tall, with broad leaves and a stout stem, topped by clusters of pink flowers that butterflies visit for nectar.

-If you have a small yard, are outside its native range, or have a latex allergy, you should think twice before planting Common Milkweed.
-(Common milkweed, like other milkweed species, contains latex, which causes its foliage to be very sticky and can lead to rashes in those allergic to latex.)
+If you have a small yard, are outside its native range, or have a latex allergy, you should think twice.
+Common milkweed, like other milkweed species, contains latex.
+This causes the foliage to be very sticky and can lead to rashes in those allergic to latex.
 Once established, it’s nearly impossible to get rid of.
-You can try growing it in sunken pots in the ground to limit the rhizome spread, and clipping the seed pods before they mature to stop the seeds from spreading.
-But it’s probably better to consider one of the many other species of milkweed native to your area.
-(Get more info here).
+Is milkweed poisonous to people and pets?